General Motors Logo

 Who designed the new General Motors logo?

-The new General Motors logo was created by an in-house design team led by Sharon Gauci, the CEO of Industrial Design.
+The company created its new logo with the help of an in-house design team led by Sharon Gauci, executive director of industrial design.